- Business and Employment»

 You are being interviewed for what you thought would be your dream job.

-Things aren't going well.
+But things aren't going well.
 To say the least.

 - Rebuke them.
 Heck, you're not going to work with them.
 Why bother continuing being polite?
 (Retaliatory approach)

-- Demand to know why they didn't review your application properly before calling you in.
+- Demand to know why they didn't properly review your application before calling you in.
 And refuse to leave without them apologising for wasting your time.
 (Confrontational approach)

 - Blab about all sorts of irrelevant things.
 You know how to waste someone's time too.
 (Scheming approach)